The problem? You don’t have any money to invest in starting a clothing business.

-An online boutique can become a profitable business, since it allows you to tap into the $775 billion global consumers spend on fashion.
+An online boutique can become a profitable business, since it allows you to tap into the estimated $1.7 trillion global consumers spend on fashion.
 The key to success is monitoring your profit margins and selling clothes at a higher price than they cost you.

 How do I start a small online clothing business from home?